ghgr/orderbook-viz/README.md

 3. Run main.py

-You should get something similar to the following image, showing the evolution of the order book for each prive level along time.
+You should get something similar to the following image, showing the evolution of the order book for each price level along time.

 ![Sample Output](output.png)